Denver Family Institute

 Interns at DFI are enrolled in DFI’s 500-hour certificate program in Marriage and Family Therapy.
 Therefore, an internship placement at DFI is a 2-year commitment in which students complete their internship during their first year at DFI and complete the DFI certificate program in the second year.
 Learn more about DFI’s MFT certificate program here.

 Beyond the free supervision and tuition discounts during the internship year, an additional scholarship is available for all DFI students – including interns – to apply for each year.
 Amounts vary each year, but typically range from $1,200 to $5,000 each year per applicant.
 The scholarship gives priority to students experiencing financial constraints, as well as single parents and students from historically marginalized backgrounds.

 Feedback from Our Interns

 Feedback on the DFI internship experience continues to be overwhelmingly positive.
-Some of the benefits shared with us by students of internship placement includes:
+Some of the benefits shared with us current and former interns include:

 - Personalized attention to intern’s specific needs.